mudit-mishra8/mudit-mishra8/README.md

 - **Data Engineering**: I am skilled in data engineering practices, such as data extraction, transformation, and loading (ETL) processes.

-📚 **Projects**

-You can explore some of my projects and contributions in my portfolio.

 💼 **Professional Interests**

 I am actively seeking new opportunities in roles such as **Data Analyst, Business Intelligence Analyst, SQL Developer, Database Administrator,Data Scientist, Data Engineer and Analytics Engineer**.
 I am passionate about applying my skills and expertise to contribute to data-driven initiatives and help organizations unlock the full potential of their data.